top of page

 Rules

 Complete rules are available at www.NACSW.net.
-It is the responsibility of each competitor to read and understand the current NACSW™ Rule book prior to participating in a NACSW event.
+It is the responsibility of each handler to read and understand the current NACSW™ Rule book prior to participating in a NACSW event.

 Liability